 - As the main point of contact within the club for relevant external agencies in connection with child safeguarding.
 Ensuring correct and comprehensive reporting procedures exist for raising and managing child safeguarding concerns.

 - Providing an environment where the views of children, parents and volunteers are sought and welcomed on a range of issues.
-This will help us create an environment where people have the opportunity to voice any concerns (about possible suspected child abuse/neglect, and/or about poor practice) to the Club Welfare Officer*
+This will help us create an environment where people have the opportunity to voice any concerns (about possible suspected child abuse/neglect, and/or about poor practice) to the Club Safeguarding Officer*

 - Ensuring all suspicions concerns and allegations are taken seriously and dealt with swiftly and appropriately

-- Ensuring access to confidential information relating to child safeguarding matters is restricted to those who need to know in order to safeguard children; including the Club Welfare Officer and the appropriate external authorities, such as the Local Authority Designated Officer (LADO), as specified within ECB child safeguarding procedures.
+- Ensuring access to confidential information relating to child safeguarding matters is restricted to those who need to know in order to safeguard children; including the Club Safeguarding Officer and the appropriate external authorities, such as the Local Authority Designated Officer (LADO), as specified within ECB child safeguarding procedures.

 Changing Room and Showering Facilities Policy Statement